Can Faraday Future Intelligent Electric Inc. (FFIE) Remain Competitive?

-Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) went down by -7.53% from its latest closing price compared to the recent 1-year high of $13.58.
-The company’s stock price has collected -35.19% of loss in the last five trading sessions.
+Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) changed by 0.00% from its latest closing price compared to the recent 1-year high of $13.58.
+The company’s stock price has collected -15.00% of loss in the last five trading sessions.

 Is It Worth Investing in Faraday Future Intelligent Electric Inc. (NASDAQ :FFIE) Right Now?